Tom Cotton Calls out China in Stark Contrast to President Joe Biden

 Cotton noted that China — on the day Biden was inaugurated — sanctioned former Trump administration officials who had raised human right issues, showing just how sensitive they were.

 “We should raise those issues.
-Not only because it’s good and right in itself, but because it puts the Communist Party on its back foot where it belongs,” he said.
+Not only because it’s good and right in itself, but because it puts the Communist Party on its back foot where it belongs,” he added.

 Cotton’s comments contrasted with Biden’s just two days earlier, during a CNN townhall.

-CNN Anchor Anderson Cooper brought up Biden’s recent call with Xi, which lasted for two hours, and asked him if he brought up the subject of Uyghurs with Xi.
+CNN Anchor Anderson Cooper brought up Biden’s recent call with Xi, which lasted for two hours, and asked him if he brought up the subject of Uyghurs.

 Biden appeared to sympathize with Xi over its treatment of Uyghurs by saying China had “different norms”: